Last updated: March 30, 2026

 Can I stay 90 days, leave for 90 days, then return for another 90 days?

 Not exactly.
-It depends on the rolling 180-day window.
-If you stay 90 days and leave immediately, you must wait until those days "drop off" the 180-day window.
 The safest approach after a full 90-day stay is to wait 90 days before returning for another full stay.
 Use the official EU calculator to check specific dates.

 Do I need to track days if I'm only visiting for 2 weeks?

-For a single short trip, tracking is simple—just count the days.
-However, if you plan multiple trips throughout the year, start tracking from your first visit.
-Many travelers underestimate how quickly days accumulate with multiple short trips and accidentally overstay.
+For a single short trip, tracking is simple.
+However, if you plan multiple trips throughout the year, start tracking from your first visit to avoid accidentally overstaying.

 What happens if I accidentally overstay by one day?

-Even one-day overstays are violations, though consequences depend on circumstances.
-If unintentional (miscalculation, flight cancellation), explain immediately at exit.
+Even one-day overstays are violations.
+If unintentional, explain immediately at exit.
 You'll likely receive a warning and small fine.
-Repeated minor overstays or appearing intentional leads to harsher penalties including entry bans.
+Repeated overstays lead to harsher penalties.

 Does the UK count toward my Schengen 90 days?

-No. The UK left the EU and is not part of Schengen.
+No. The UK is not part of Schengen.
 Time in the UK doesn't count toward your 90/180 Schengen limit.
-The UK has its own visa rules—check UK visa requirements separately.
-Learn more about passport validity rules for UK travel.
+The UK has its own visa rules.

 How can I spend more than 90 days in Europe legally?

-Options include: obtaining a long-stay visa (Type D) for work, study, or family reasons; getting a residence permit through investment or digital nomad programs; spending time in non-Schengen countries (UK, Ireland, Balkans); or timing your visits to maximize the rolling window without exceeding 90 days per 180 days.
+Options include obtaining a long-stay visa (Type D), getting a residence permit, spending time in non-Schengen countries (UK, Ireland, Balkans), or timing visits to maximize the rolling window.

 Will Schengen countries know about my previous visits?

 Yes.
-Border officials check your passport stamps and increasingly share data electronically.
-With the Entry/Exit System (EES) being implemented, all Schengen entries and exits are automatically recorded and accessible to all member states.
-Assuming officials won't notice previous visits is dangerous and often results in denied entry or overstay penalties.
+Border officials check passport stamps and share data electronically.
+With the Entry/Exit System (EES) being implemented, all entries and exits are automatically recorded.